 By Mark S. Kuhar

-The biggest merger news in years hit the aggregates industry in January.
-Martin Marietta Materials Inc. and Texas Industries Inc. (TXI) announced that the boards of directors of both companies had unanimously approved a definitive merger agreement under which Martin Marietta will acquire all of the outstanding shares of TXI common stock in a tax-free, stock-for-stock transaction.
+Martin Marietta Materials Inc. and Texas Industries Inc. announced that the boards of directors of both companies have unanimously approved a definitive merger agreement under which Martin Marietta will acquire all of the outstanding shares of Texas Industries common stock in a tax-free, stock-for-stock transaction.

 The $2.7-billion deal will create a “market-leading supplier of aggregates and heavy building materials, with low-cost, vertically integrated aggregate and targeted cement operations,” the companies said in a combined statement.
 With greater geographic and product diversity and a leading distribution network, the combined company will have uniquely positioned assets across some of the nation’s largest and fastest growing geographies, such as Texas and California.